prabhuramkumar/ThoughtPool/readme.md

 mkdir    # shell
 ```

 Clone the repo, then run `npm install` to get the dependencies.
 This should also create a soft symbolic link of `./app` in `./node_modules` and an empty directory `./mongo-data` in `./`.
-If this failed for some reason, do it manually.
+If this fails for some reason, or if you happen to be using Windows, do it manually.
 See the postintall script in `package.json`.
-Windows users will have to do this manually.

 ## Usage

-Run `npm run db` to create the database, Ctrl+C, then `npm run dev` (or `npm run db`, `gulp` and `npm start` in three Terminal tabs) and start fooling around with the source and the webpage.
+Run `npm run db` to create the database, Ctrl+C to stop it, then `npm run dev` (or `npm run db`, `gulp` and `npm start` in three Terminal tabs) and start fooling around with the source and the webpage.